 Rev Hilary Young

-Hilary is a vicar in Settle, with a background in education & community development.
-She offers us project management experience, a heart for listening and healing, and a passion for community.
+Hilary is a parish priest now in the Ely Diocese with a background in science research, education & community development.
+She offers us 35 years of Scargill connection, 20 years of varied parish leadership, project management experience, a heart for listening and healing, and a passion for community.

 Sheila Thompson (Secretary)